 However, they do not connect to the Riverside and central temple district.
 The same applies to the underground, MTS.

 To get there, you have the was option of getting into a taxi or Grab car (download the app, it is cheaper than uber).
 These are all affordable.
 An alternative are local buses, which go everywhere.
 For the river, you can take a commuter boat or express boat.

-If you are landing at Don Muang airport, take the airport shuttle bus A1 at Gate no.6 on the first floor and get off at Mo Chit station Skytrain station.
+If your Bangkok travel leass you to Don Muang airport, take the airport shuttle bus A1 at Gate no.6 on the first floor and get off at Mo Chit station Skytrain station.

 Where to Stay in Bangkok

 Since Bangkok is such an affordable metropolis, you can easily treat yourself to a luxurious high rise apartment with pool and still not break the bank.
 After all, you need a great base to start the day right before wondering what to see in Bangkok.

 A little bit more low key but still fancy is The Victory Executive Residences Bangkok.
 It has a rooftop pool and rooms start at $40 per night!
 Or, you could go for the sleek President Park Bangkok for $50+ per night.

 For budget travellers I can highly recommend Siam Plugin Hostel, where I personally stayed.
 The decor was charmingly artsy, there was a rooftop terrace and the staff were exceptionally nice.[su_note note_color=”#fcdade” text_color=”#ef7583″ radius=”0″]COOL MARKET TOURS IN AND AROUND BANGKOK